 Formal audit (0cu but will be recorded on your transcript as an official audit) (open to University of Saskatchewan students only).
 This form of the course consists of attending all 5 days of the course instruction either in person or via virtual attendance.
 Registration through the U of S is required

 Virtual workshop (not for credit and open to anyone Canadians and International participants).
 Does not require any formal registration with the University of Saskatchewan.
 There is a nominal fee for registration and the details can be found below.
 Registration in the virtual workshop will give you live streaming access to all five days of course lecture, via WebEx.

 Registration follows the same format as for other classes in your graduate program.
 Please contact the School of Environment and Sustainability @ email@example.com if you have any questions or concerns.
 ENVS 828 is offered for full credit (3cu) or official audit (0cu).

-The Western Canadian Dean's Agreement can be used for registration in ENVS 828 for full credit (3cu) or official audit (0cu) for students from institutions outside the University of Saskatchewan.
+The Western Canadian Dean's Agreement can be used for registration in ENVS 828 for full credit (3cu) for Canadian students from institutions outside the University of Saskatchewan.

 For details pertaining to this agreement please see Western Canadian Deans of Graduate Studies web page or contact the School of the Environment and Sustainability @ firstname.lastname@example.org.
 The Form can be accessed Here.

 - University of British Columbia

 - Concordia University of Edmonton

 - University of Manitoba

 - Simon Fraser University